xwmario/Warez/README.md

 - [redump.org](http://redump.org/) Disc preservation database and internet community dedicated to collecting precise and accurate information about every video game ever released on optical media of any system.

 ### Plex Scripts and Tools
+- [killstream](https://github.com/blacktwin/JBOPS/tree/master/killstream) Killing streams is a Plex Pass only feature.
+So these scripts will only work for Plex Pass users.
 - ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi and NVIDIA Shield.
 - [DocDownloader](https://docdownloader.com/)
 - [Gaps](https://github.com/JasonHHouse/Gaps) Find the missing movies in your Plex Server.